Joseph Wright of Derby

-Joseph Wright ARA (3 September 1734 – 29 August 1797), styled Joseph Wright of Derby, was an English landscape and portrait painter.
+Joseph Wright ARA (3 September 1734 – 29 August 1797), styled Joseph Wright of Derby, was an English painter who specialised in portrait painting and landscape art.
 He has been acclaimed as "the first professional painter to express the spirit of the Industrial Revolution".

 Wright is notable for his use of tenebrism, an exaggerated form of the better known chiaroscuro effect, which emphasizes the contrast of light and dark, and for his paintings of candle-lit subjects.
 His paintings of the birth of science out of alchemy, often based on the meetings of the Lunar Society of Birmingham, a group of scientists and industrialists living in the English Midlands, are a significant record of the struggle of science against religious values in the period known as the Age of Enlightenment.

 Many of Wright's paintings and drawings are owned by Derby City Council, and are on display at the Derby Museum and Art Gallery.

 Life

 Joseph Wright was born in Irongate, Derby, to a respectable family of lawyers.
 He was the third of five children of Hannah Brookes (1700–1764) and John Wright (1697–1767), an attorney and the town clerk of Derby.
 Joseph had two elder brothers, John and Richard Wright.

 Deciding to become a painter, as a seventeen-year old youth Wright went to London in 1751 and for two years studied under Thomas Hudson, the master of Joshua Reynolds.
 Wright acknowledged that he was also influenced by Alexander Cozens and applied his composition ideas to paintings.

 After painting portraits for a while in Derby, the young Wright again worked as an assistant to Hudson for fifteen months.
 In 1753 he returned to, and settled in Derby.
 He varied his work in portraiture by the production of subjects with strong tenebrism under artificial light, with which his name is chiefly associated, and by landscape painting.
 Wright also spent a productive period in Liverpool, from 1768 to 1771, painting portraits.
 These included pictures of a number of prominent citizens and their families.

 Having established himself in his profession Wright married Ann (also known as Hannah) Swift, the daughter of a Derbyshire lead miner, on 28 July 1773.

 Wright set off in 1773 with John Downman, a newly pregnant Ann Wright, and Richard Hurleston for Italy.
 Their ship took shelter for three weeks in Nice before they completed their outward voyage in Livorno in Italy in February 1774.
 Downman returned to Britain in 1775.
 Although he spent a great deal of productive time in Naples, Wright never witnessed any major eruption of Mount Vesuvius.
 However, it is possible that he witnessed smaller, less impressive eruptions, which may have inspired many of his subsequent paintings of the volcano.